MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/actions-functions.md

 # Actions and functions
 **Applies To**:[!INCLUDE[appliesto-webapi](../../includes/appliesto-webapi-v8.md)]

-In OData, actions and functions are a way to add server-side behaviors that are not easily defined as CRUD operations on entities.
-This documentation shows how to add actions and functions to an OData v4 endpoint, using Web API v8.x.
+In OData, actions and functions are a way to add server-side behavior that are not easily defined as CRUD operations on entities.
+This documentation shows how to add actions and functions to an OData v4 endpoint, using ASP.NET Core OData v8.x.

 ## What are actions and functions?
-- Functions are operations exposed by an OData service that MUST return data and MUST have no observable side effects.
+- `Functions` are operations exposed by an OData service that MUST return data and MUST have no observable side effects.
 They may support further composition.
 Functions are invoked by using HTTP GET requests.
-- Actions are operations exposed by an OData service that MAY have side effects when invoked.
+- `Actions` are operations exposed by an OData service that MAY have side effects when invoked.
 Actions have a side effect on the server, so they are invoked by using HTTP POST requests.
 They cannot be further composed in order to avoid non-deterministic behavior.

-## Difference between bound and unbound operations.
+## Bound and unbound operations.
 From OData V4 spec, functions and actions can be either bound to a type or unbound.
 Bound operations are bound to an entity type, primitive type, complex type, or a collection.
 Unbound operations are invoked as static operations on the service.

 ## Practical examples
 We will add detailed examples on how to configure bound and unbound functions and actions.
-We will start by setting up the OData WebAPI 8.x project.
+We will start by setting up the ASP.NET Core OData v8.x project.

-### CLR classes
+### Data Model classes
 ```csharp
 public class Book
 {